FREQUENTLY ASKED QUESTIONS

 Q: Why do schedules come out so late?

 A: Divisions within Northwest Little League have games scheduled by District 13.
 Those schedules are not made available until every Little League within the district submits team rosters and field availability.
-After those divisions are scheduled, the remaining in-house lower divisions (advanced ball, single A) are created with Northwest Little League based on field availability and teams.
+After those divisions are scheduled, the remaining in-house lower divisions (T-Ball, A, AA) are created with Northwest Little League based on field availability and teams.

 A: The earliest part of the season is the wettest, coldest, and most unpredictable.
 This can lead to considerable cancellations.
 Scheduling the lower levels to start in mid-May can help us avoid rainouts, and ease congestion with rescheduling and field availability.